 Forklift Trucks – Regular inspection, maintenance and repair is essential for keeping your forklift fleet safe and efficient.
 You may also consider implementing safeguards such as anti-roll mechanisms, driver restraining systems and racking guards to prevent damage and the risk of collapse in the event of a collision.

 Staff training is essential when It comes to forklift operation, you must ensure that the person operating the forklift is properly trained and understands health and safety procedures during use of the forklift.

 Racking Systems – Many overlook the fact that pallet racking falls under the category of ‘work equipment’ and thus should be kept in a safe condition.
 You should aim to have your pallet racking inspected annually by a SEMA approved rack inspector or when damage becomes apparent.

 Rack awareness training courses for your warehouse can aid in recognising damage to racking early and increase employee awareness about the risks of damaged pallet racking.
 Check out our blog to find out 5 ways you can prevent damage to your racking system.

 Moving Machinery – Moving machinery carries the potential to cause accidents, whether it is by a projectile, sparks, poor training or a person working in an unsafe proximity to the machine.

 Machine Mesh Guards are designed to enclose the machine during operation, to ensure that any flying objects and sparks are contained.

 The guard can also be sealed off to prevent any worker entering the enclosure during operation – in any situation, workers should be aware of how to shut down the machine in an emergency.

-At Bristol Storage, we recommend the Axelent X Guard, You can see how it works below:
+At BSE UK, we recommend the Axelent X Guard, You can see how it works below: